ENelson526/CptS-471/README.md

+## NOTE: If you are a student at WSU, please follow to the WSU Academic Integrity Policy in regards to this repository.
+The policy can be found [here](https://communitystandards.wsu.edu/policies-and-reporting/academic-integrity-policy/) <br> If you atttend any university other than WSU, please refer to your universities academic integrity policy.

 # CptS-471

 This is a repository for the Cpt_S 471 Computational Genomics class at WSU for the Spring 2022 semester.